 AREAS OF STUDY THAT ARE NOT OPEN TO EXCHANGE STUDENTS

-No restrictions; however, all students must meet academic prerequisites.
+No restrictions for undergraduate exchange students; however, all students must meet academic prerequisites.

 WEBSITE FOR COURSE OFFERINGS

 REQUIRED MINIMUM AND MAXIMUM NUMBER OF CREDITS AVAILABLE THROUGH THE EXCHANGE

 Undergraduate: A minimum of 12 and a maximum of 15 undergraduate credit hours.